paulinepalma/MLM_final/Final_Project_markdown.md

     ##         cor
     ## 0.005050227

-No correlation intercept items-random slope Context by participant
+There is no correlation between the random intercept by item and the random slope for Context by item.